zadorlab/KinBot/README.md

 ## How to Install
 Make sure all dependencies are correctly installed (see the manual in the docs/ directory for a list of dependencies).

+Clone the project to the place where you want to run it.
+Make sure you switch to the latest version, e.g., 2.0.1:

+    git branch 2.0.1

+You can find the latest stable version's tag if you click on the Branch button above on this page.

-Clone the project on your machine and go into the KinBot/ directory.
+In your local space go into the KinBot/ directory.
 Run the following:

     python setup.py build
     python setup.py install

+If you do not have admin priveleges, you might have to run

+    python setup.py build
+    python setup.py install --user

+Moreover, if you plan to modify the code, you need to install it as:

+    python setup.py build
+    python setup.py develop --user

-Alternatively, you can also install the latest stable version (however, this is behind compared to what is on GitHub, so currently the github installation is preferred) using conda:
+Alternatively, you can also install the latest stable version (however, this is currently way behind compared to what is on GitHub, so currently the github installation is preferred) using conda:

     conda install -c rdkit -c openbabel -c zadorlab kinbot